The Private Equity Review: United Kingdom

 - a formal limitation on managers' ability to rely on reverse solicitation, where a subscription within 18 months of the commencement of any pre-marketing activity will be deemed to have resulted from active marketing, triggering the passporting requirement under the AIFMD;

 - allowing for the discontinuation of marketing and the removal of funds from EU regulators' registers (subject to certain conditions being met, including conditions relating to investor participation levels); and

 - requiring EU managers seeking to appoint a third party to carry out pre-marketing on their behalf to ensure that such third party is a Markets in Financial Instruments Directive (MIFID) investment firm (or a tied agent of a MIFID investment firm, a Capital Requirements Directive IV credit institution, an Undertakings for Collective Investment in Transferable Securities management company or another EU AIFM).

-Therefore, at present, UK-based financial services firms can no longer benefit from 'passporting rights' under EU legislation, including the marketing and management passporting rights currently available to UK managers authorised under the AIFMD, and are treated as a 'third country' manager and be subject to the same fundraising regime currently applicable to non-EU managers.
+Following the departure of the United Kingdom from the European Union, UK-based financial services firms no longer benefit from 'passporting rights' under EU legislation, including the marketing and management passporting rights previously available to UK managers authorised under the AIFMD.
+Instead, UK managers are treated as 'third country' firms and are subject to the same fundraising regime applicable to other non-EU managers.
 As such, to fundraise in the EU, UK managers will have to comply with the initial registration and ongoing AIFMD obligations required under the national private placement regimes of individual EU Member States (as set out above).